 When can a student appeal a decision?

-Both the accused student and the presenting party(ies) may appeal the decision in a formal hearing if they attended the hearing.
-A victim of violence may also appeal a hearing decision.
-The appeal is filed from a link provided in the hearing decision letter.
-The appeal must be submitted within 5 school/business days of receiving the decision.
-Appeals may be submitted in hard copy or via email.
+Both the student who was found responsible by the Administrative Review Panel and anyone who was victimized the decision as long as they participated in the investigation.
+The appeal is filed from a link provided in the decision letter.
+The appeal must be submitted within 5 business days of receiving the decision.
 See the Appeal Brochure found in the Forms Section of the Student Conduct website or the Appeals section of the Student Conduct Policies and Procedures also found on the Student Conduct website for more specifics on the appeal process.
 The appeal decision is final.

 Are some minor violations handled differently?